Abyss-W4tcher/volatility3-symbols/README.md

     - Ubuntu :
         It appears that debug symbols for pre-release and test kernels aren't automatically generated along the kernel source code, in [Ubuntu ddebs mirror](http://ddebs.ubuntu.com/).
       You might want to take a look at the [Canonical Kernel Team](https://launchpad.net/~canonical-kernel-team/+archive/ubuntu/ppa) PPA, for non-stable kernels.
-There, download the correct vmlinux file, and then generate the ISF with dwarf2json.
+Check out issue [#27](https://github.com/Abyss-W4tcher/volatility3-symbols/issues/27) for an example.

 Due to missing dependencies, some kernels specific versions may not be available here.